ESO Necromancer Tank Guide

 (Situational)

-This is the selfish morph that creates a synergy that you can use yourself.
-This is only worth using if you don’t need the AoE Major Breach provided by the other morph and you want to give yourself the synergy for increasing your personal Alkosh uptime.
+This morph creates a synergy that you can use yourself, making it beneficial if you don’t need the AoE Major Breach from the other morph.
+It helps increase your personal Alkosh uptime if you’re using that set.

 Unnerving Boneyard → Morph of Boneyard